End-to-End Page-Level Assessment of Handwritten Text Recognition

 These facts lead us to propose a two-folded evaluation approach which completely decouples the RO from word recognition errors, while also providing a simple, comprehensive picture of the end-to-end system performance.

-Research on RO has a relatively long tradition for printed documents~\cite{lee2002,breuel2003,ceci2007,malerba2008, clausner2013,naoum2019,lee2021}.
+Research on RO has some tradition for printed documents~\cite{clausner2013,naoum2019,lee2021}.
 More recently, RO analysis has also been considered for handwritten documents, where RO issues are specially relevant.
-In the work of Quiros and Vidal~\cite{quiros2021,quiros2022}, effective methods to learn line RO in handwritten text images from examples are proposed and empirically assessed.
+In the work of Quiros and Vidal~\cite{quiros2022}, effective methods to learn line RO in handwritten text images from examples are proposed and empirically assessed.